waisbrot/kidsay/_posts/2015-11-27-Other-parents.md

 - Ezra
 ---
 In a part of Amherst we've never been:
-<blockquote>I remember this place!
-My old parents used to live here with me!</blockquote>
+"I remember this place!
+My old parents used to live here with me!"